Mercury13/unicodia/README.md

 **Grid:** 1px; extremum nodes are snapped.

 ## Flags
-* Joining fields to work around renderer deficiencies:
+These rules are intended to work around renderer deficiencies.
+Emoji are intended to be drawn in small size, and rendering SVG leaves half-pixel lines.
+Also white and black are main colours everywhere.

-  * Large fields (e.g. any bicolour): one field is a rectangle, the other is a hexagon, with two vertices under the rectangle.
+* Joining fields:
-  * A small field and a large one (e.g. England): just draw red cross on white background
+  * Fields always overlap.
+Example (England): you just draw a white rectangle, and a cross overneath it.
-  * Small fields: as emoji are intended to be drawn in small size, no special rules
+  * When fields are big, that overlap should shun the edge: Example (Ukraine, Poland and other bicolours): one half is a rectangle, the other is a hexagon, with two vertices making that overlap.
 * White fields adjacent to background:
   * Small (Norway, US): just white
   * Medium, both ends are of the same colour (Argentina, Oman): outline of that colour